benrwoodard/benrwoodard_com/content/about.md

 ***
 *Company:* Burgess Road Baptist Church
+*Location:* Pensacola, FL
 *Timeframe:* 2006-2010
 *Title:* Youth/Associate Pastor

 *Description:*
 +Designed an effective youth program and helped lead a team of interns.
 +Developed and launched the online ministries of the church, service live streaming.
-+Learned HTML/CSS and Wordpress to relaunch the ministry website which became the primary marketing avenue for new members.
++Learned HTML/CSS, Wordpress, and SEO to relaunch the ministry website which became the primary marketing avenue for new members.